muratk3n/thirdwave/en/README.md

 ---

-Just saw Russio-Otto war of 1828/29 in the data..
+Just saw Russio-Otto war of 1828/29 in the conflict prediction data..
 Otto got its ass kicked on that one...
-Beckl measure predicts 0.94 (max 1) win for Russia.
+Beckl measure predicts 0.94 (out of 1) win for Russia.
 Doh!

 ---